ChoiJiOne/2024/README.md

-# HyperCoinDash2D
+# FoxDash
-- `HyperCoinDash2D` is a project for developing a hyper style coin dash 2D game based on my engine.
+- `FoxDash` is a project for developing a 2D fox dash game.